 Personal Loans have become quite popular in recent times due to the ease of their availability.
 In addition, they do not even call for the need of collateral, thereby making them borrowers’ first choice when in need of immediate credit.
 The documentation required with a personal loan is also minimal that entails the basic personal and income proof documents with photographs.

-As personal loans are unsecured in nature, i.e. not backed by a collateral, the lenders can base the decision of approval or rejection based on your credit score and income, with both the aspects assuming equal importance.
+As personal loans are unsecured, i.e. not backed by collateral, the lenders can base the decision of approval or rejection based on your credit score and income, with both the aspects assuming equal importance.

 You are aware that the need for credit could arise at any point in life without allowing you the luxury of saving or planning.
 How well can you manage such situations when you need a personal loan and are faced with a bad credit score or are in a low-income situation?

 The answer to this question would be a personal loan with a co-applicant.

 A co-applicant is a person who assumes the responsibility of the personal loan with you.
 Co-application is a common feature when it comes to home loans, with spouses being the most favoured combination for co-application.
 This feature is now being extended to personal loans too by some banks and financial institutions.